 If you’re looking for the Disney World Halloween party, that’s Mickey’s No So Scary Party, and I’ll be attending that as well!
 Totally different coasts, parks, and experiences!

 If you have more questions about Oogie Boogie details, check out the FAQs section at the bottom of this post where I answer basic questions about the party!

 Now back to my guide to how to spend your time at Oogie Boogie!

 In my opinion, these are SO much better than the way that Disney World does treat trails that are literally just treats.
 It makes you want to go to all of the treat trails around the park!
-Look for the big treat trail blow up things (or just look in the guide you’re given when you check in) to know where the trails are!
+They’ll give you a map at the beginning of the event that shows where each of the treat trails are but does NOT say what is there.

 - Hollywood Area – Cruella

 - Hyperion (near Guardian’s) – Madam Mim (one of my favorite Disney villains)